transformerlab/transformerlab-docs/for-teams/install.md

 The values you enter are saved to `~/.transformerlab/.env` and used to configure the server on startup.
 If you had installed the server before and previously configured the setup, your existing values will be shown as defaults — press Enter to keep them.

-### 1c.
-Set up Cloud Storage Credentials {#setting-up-aws-credentials-for-s3-storage}

-If you want to use cloud storage, configure credentials for your chosen option before starting the server:
+If you want to run jobs on remote compute providers, you'll need a shared cloud storage.
+Configure credentials for your chosen cloud storage option before starting the server:

 - [AWS S3 Setup](./advanced-install/cloud-storage.md#aws-s3-storage)
 - [GCS Setup](./advanced-install/cloud-storage.md#google-cloud-storage-gcs)